 Furnish and install DDC Control units and/or Smart Devices required to support specified building automation system functions.

-Provide all interface devices and software to provide an integrated system connecting BCs, AACs, ASCs and Gateways [in a stand alone local area network] [or] [connected to the IT USPS network].
+Provide all interface devices and software to provide an integrated system connecting BCs, AACs, ASCs and Gateways [in a stand-alone local area network] [connected to the IT USPS network].

 Fully configure systems and furnish and install all software, programming and dynamic color graphics for a complete and fully functioning system as specified.